 - Water!
 Bring plenty of water and some snacks to keep your energy up while out in the sun.
 You can usually bring a cooler no matter what type of vessel you are in, but remember that glass is not allowed on the Chattahoochee.

 Additional Things We Recommend For Your Outdoor Adventure in Sandy Springs:

 - Buy a case to protect your phone so you can still use it without worrying about dropping it in the water.

 - Bring a wireless speaker to enjoy music while you float.
 A certain Alan Jackson song will be perfect for your playlist!

 - Pack a picnic.
 Get sandwiches to-go from a spot like Breadwinner, or grab a fried chicken meal from Gus’s World Famous Fried Chicken or Publix.
 Enjoy in the park before you float or bring your snacks with you to enjoy on the water.
 Paddleboards and kayaks can usually fit a small cooler.
 If you are bringing your own tubes, consider buying one with a built in cooler or buying an additional tube for a bigger cooler.

 - If you do pack a picnic, make sure you have a trash bag handy.
 Keep the Chattahoochee clean by picking up after yourself.

-- A mask and hand sanitizer.
-Remember to recreate responsibly and respect the space between you, other park guests, and the staff at the outfitters.
+- Remember to recreate responsibly and respect the space between you, other park guests, and the staff at the outfitters.